hbr0914/academicpages/_pages/about.md

 Awards
 ---
-38th CMO Cu, 20th CWMI Ag, 20th CSMO Grade 11th Ag (rank 89), USTC Freshman Scholarship (Hope to win more)
+38th CMO Cu, 20th CWMI Ag, 20th CSMO Grade 11th Ag (rank 89) (As you see, my abilities in mathematical Olympiads are not particularly outstanding)

+USTC Freshman Scholarship

+(Hope to win more)

 Situation Statement
 ---